 Another aspect of ROTC few people know about, are the amount of Cadet Command sponsored internships available to Cadets.
 Each summer there are over 80 internships with over 200 positions available for Cadets to intern at.
 If selected, Cadets my find themselves working in government agencies and civilian corporations.
 In recent summers we have had Cadets attend internships State Department and the Army Cyber Initiative.
 Cadets can also intern with active duty military units to experience what it is like to be an Army officer.
 Whatever your interest may be the Army likely has an internship for you.

 Improve Your Physical Fitness - To get in shape many people buy expensive gym memberships or pay for the services of a personal trainer.
 If you want to get fit forget paying for a gym membership and instead join ROTC.
-We have a robust and challenging physical fitness program that is designed to get people who have not exercised before into shape
+We have a robust and challenging physical fitness program that is designed to get people who have not exercised before into shape.
+However, just like all fitness programs, you get out of it what you are willing to put into it.

 Well Paying Job after Graduation - Finding a well-paying job after graduation can be a stressful time for graduating students.
-This is not a problem for ROTC graduates who commission as an Active Duty officer after graduation.
-A Second Lieutenant fresh out of college makes $40,620 in annual pay.
-In addition to this pay they also receive an allowance for sustenance of an additional $2700; alone with a housing allowance to pay for rent based on the cost of living of where they are stationed.
-This will add $10,000+ annually to an officer’s take home pay.
+This is not a problem for ROTC graduates who commission as an Active-Duty officer after graduation.
+A Second Lieutenant fresh out of college makes over $43,500 in annual pay.
+In addition to this pay they also receive an allowance for sustenance of an additional $3,700; along with a housing allowance to pay for rent based on the cost of living of where they are stationed.
+This will add $12,000+/- annually to an officer’s take home pay.
+For an Active-Duty officer, the starting pay is around $60,000 with all benefits and allowances.
 Besides the pay, Army officers also receive full health and dental coverage, life insurance, base privileges, and a robust retirement package.

 Finally, pay increases with time and rank in service.
 The saying is that you are no more than a year away from a pay raise.
-Each year there is a cost of living increase and every two years an Officer receives a longevity raise.
+Each year there is a cost-of-living increase and every two years an Officer receives a longevity raise.
 The large increases come from promotions.
-All Officers serving successfully, are promoted after the first 18-24 months in the service and once again around their four year anniversary.
-For example an officer is generally promoted to Captain after four years of service.
-A Captain is paid $70,164 annually.
+All Officers serving successfully, are promoted after the first 18-24 months in the service and once again around their four-year anniversary.
+For example, an officer is generally promoted to Captain after four years of service.
+A Captain is paid $72,000 annually.
 The housing allowance pushes the captain’s pay to nearly $100,000 dollars.
-How many career fields pay nearly a six figure salary after only being out of college for four years?
+How many career fields pay nearly a six-figure salary after only being out of college for four years?
 Not many.

 A Wide Variety of Career Paths to Choose From - When most people think of Army jobs, they think of the Infantry.
 However, being in the Infantry is only one of the 17 Army career fields that an ROTC Cadet can pursue.
 Do you want to learn how to fly helicopters?
 Cadets become Military Intelligence analysts, Cyber warriors, logisticians, tank commanders, engineers, nurses, among a host of other Army branches.
 If you have a particular career interest, the Army will likely have a branch to match that interest that you can specialize in.